China - Asia

 • Keep evenings flexible

-Food becomes much more useful once it is tied to the route: use named stops like Wuhan dinner logic and River-and-center coffee layer only when they already fit the district, instead of rebuilding the whole day around one meal.
+Food becomes much more useful once it is tied to the route: use named stops like Cai Lin Ji and Snail Coffee only when they already fit the district, instead of rebuilding the whole day around one meal.

 A better city day usually means one lighter stop, one stronger meal, and one area where food helps the route breathe rather than slows it down.